edgio-docs/edgio-docs/src/pages/guides/app_security/access_rules.md

     Whitelist, accesslist, and blacklist entries count towards this limit.

--   Unlike WAF rule sets, access controls are enforced regardless of whether the requested content will be served from cache or your web server.
+-   Unlike {{ PRODUCT_SECURITY }} rule sets, access controls are enforced regardless of
+    whether the requested content will be served from cache or your web server.